The moment you finish setting up the golu, putting the idols setting the scene, the next question that follows is “sundal ready aa?”

 Happy Bommaigolu, stay safe and offer virtual tambulams this year (2020) and leave us comments on your favourite golu memories and sundals.
 Here is one from my mum this year for your visual pleasure.

-Stay safe and see you at the next post.
+Stay safe and see you in the next post.

 Thank you for sharing that tasty and healthy food recipe.